Liu Xiao Ling Tong

 Zhang Jinlai (章金莱; born 12 April 1959), better known by his stage name Liu Xiao Ling Tong (六小龄童 (Little Six Year Old Child)), is a Chinese actor, best known for his role as the Monkey King (Sun Wukong) in the 1986 television series Journey to the West (西游记 (Xī Yóu Jì)) adapted from the classic Chinese novel of the same name.
 Zhang adopted his father Zhang Zongyi's stage name, Liu Ling Tong, and amended it to Liu Xiao Ling Tong.

 His compelling performance in Journey to the West was greatly praised by critics and helped him win the Best Actor award at the sixth Golden Eagle Awards in 1988.
-On Sept 27, 2006, he was conferred the Certificate of Mouthpiece of the 3rd International Forum of the China Cultural Industry.
+On September 27, 2006, he was conferred the Certificate of Mouthpiece of the 3rd International Forum of the China Cultural Industry.

+In March 1991, he starred in the drama film "New Year's Day" (过年).
+In the autumn of 1993, he played the role of his father, Liu Lingtong, in the TV series "Monkey Child" (猴娃), for which he won the 12th Golden Eagle Award for the best supporting actor in China.
+In 2000, he starred in the ancient mythological drama "Journey to the West II", for which he won the National Top Ten Outstanding Actor Award from CCTV.